 - implement changes for the benefit of students as a consequence of evidence from programme monitoring

 - ensure the curriculum is current and relevant to intended learning outcomes and/or standards of any relevant professional, accrediting and/or regulatory bodies and/or requirements of employers

 - implement feedback and other recommendations from External Examiners

 All changes to the programme will be implemented in consultation with relevant students and other stakeholders, setting out the reasons for the proposed amendment(s), and compliance with the requirements of the UCEM Code of Practice on Programme Monitoring, Amendment, Review and Discontinuation.
 Should such an eventuality occur during the admissions and registration process, applicants will be informed immediately of any change and the alternative arrangements that have been put in place.

-You can view the Academic and General Regulations for this programme here.
+You can view the programme specification for this programme here.